marimo-team/marimo/docs/guides/sql.md

 ## Querying files, databases, and APIs

 In the above example, you may have noticed we queried an HTTP endpoint instead of a local dataframe.
-We are not only limited to querying local dataframes; we can also query files, databases, and APIs:
+We are not only limited to querying local dataframes; we can also query files, databases such as Postgres and SQLite, and APIs:

 ```sql
 -- or